Shen Build Guide by Timotiherb

 Note that before the update, it did no damage, didn't reduce the damage you took, and restored a flat amount of energy if you hit any number of champions with it.
 Thankyou Riot.

 Stand United (R) - Shen's ultimate.
 And what an ultimate it is.
 So ultimate, in fact, that it comes with a massive 3 minute cooldown, reducing to 2 minutes by max level.
 This is the ability that your team will thank you for having.
 The amount of times you'll hear an ally breathe a sigh of relief and say "Thanks Shen" after you use this is mind boggling.
-Should primarily be used to help out/save low health team mates who are in trouble, but can also be used to initiate team fights (the enemy team never see you coming before it's too late), quickly move across the map, and even save yourself in a tight situation (Using it on a distant ally while being attacked).
+Should primarily be used to help out/save low health team mates who are in trouble, but can also be used to initiate team fights (the enemy team never see you coming before it's too late), quickly move across the map, and even save yourself in a tight situation by using it on a distant ally while being attacked.
 Proper use will require good communication, as you really need people to call out when they need it.
 Also bear in mind that Stand United has no cost, so you can use it any time.

 We max